First Era

 1E 243

 The armies of the rebellion lay siege on White-Gold Tower.
 Pelinal grows impatient with the slow preparations for the final attack and heads for the city alone.
-After killing many soldiers, Pelinal calls out Umaril the Unfeathered, the king of White-Gold Tower and slays him in single combat.
-The remaining Ayleid kings trap and by secret methods kill Pelinal before attempting to flee the city.
-Soon after, the armies of Alessia and Morihaus sound the attack and easily raze the remaining defenses.
+Pelinal calls out Umaril the Unfeathered, king of White-Gold Tower, and slays him in single combat.
+The remaining Ayleid kings trap and with unknown magics kill Pelinal before attempting to flee the city.
+Soon after, the armies of Alessia and Morihaus sound the attack and raze the remaining defenses.
 White-Gold Tower is conquered and the Ayleid empire annihilated.
-Alessia with Morihaus as her consort becomes the first empress of the empire of men.
+Alessia, with Morihaus as her consort, is declared Empress of Cyrod.

 1E 246